Ericson2314/rust-papers/README.md

   TC; S;  K  ⊢  assign(lv, rv, k): ¬(LV, lv: Uninit<_>)
 ```
 Note that the lvalue to be assigned must be uninitialized prior to assignment, and the rvalue must not affect it, so moving from an lvalue to itself is not prohibited.
-[Also note that making `K, k: _ ⊢ ...` the consequent instead of making `... ⊢ k: _` a postulate would work equally well, but this is easier to read.]
+[Also note that making `K, k: _ ⊢ ...` the conclusion instead of making `... ⊢ k: _` a premise would work equally well, but this is easier to read.]

 Call resembles `Unop` and `Binop`, since its the moral equivalent for calling user-defined instead of primitive functions.
 Functions do have type parameters, so we must substitute type args for type parameters.